-During the governments of Frei (1964-1970) and Allende (1970-1973), Chile started a process social and economic reform, in which the national comptroller’s autonomy was not weakened and fully played its oversight role, with no deterioration in public probity.
+During the governments of Frei (1964-1970) and Allende (1970-1973), Chile initiates a social process and economic reform, in which the national comptroller’s autonomy was not weakened and fully played its oversight role, with no deterioration in public probity.
 Similarly, Silva (2016) highlights the supervisory role played by the right wing opposition and mass media in maintaining public probity during this period.

-During the Pinochet dictatorship (1973-1990) “many of the check and balance mechanism to supervise the performance of the government were abruptly eliminated or neutralized”.
+During the Pinochet dictatorship (1973-1990) “many of the check and balance mechanisms to supervise the performance of the government were abruptly eliminated or neutralized”.
 Consequently, the judicial power, and with it the national comptroller, were no longer able to maintain their autonomy.
 In this context, “some of the neoliberal reforms applied by the military government also facilitated the realization of illicit transactions” (Silva 2016, p.186).
 Examples of these situations arose in the privatization process of state owned companies through secret arm deals run by the military and in the payment of increased wages to public managers appointed by the military.
 In addition, corruption cases involving the personal enrichment of Pinochet himself and his clan occurred during this period (Silva 2016, p.
 186).

 On a complementary note, important economic achievements are regarded as consequence of the structural market reforms promoted during the military dictatorship.
 As such, Schmidt-Hebbel highlights the structural and macroeconomic reforms achieved during this period, which were further deepened and continued during the subsequent democratic governments.
 These reforms are regarded as one of the key drivers of the accelerated economic growth path that Chile lived in the next two decades after the 1980s.
 These figures reached average rates of GDP growth of 7.6%, and 5.9% in per capita terms (Schmidt-Hebbel 2006, p.
 7).